-The refuge now owns fee title to approximately 20% of the 50,000 acres within its legislatively designated acquisition boundary.
-The refuge is in an active land acquisition mode and pursuing partnership efforts such as the carbon sequestration/electric utility partnership to help in this acquisition effort.
+The refuge now owns in fee title approximately 20 percent of the 50,000 acres within its legislatively designated acquisition boundary.
+The refuge is in an active land acquisition mode and pursuing partnership efforts, such as the carbon sequestration/electric utility partnership, to help in this acquisition effort.